 You can (digitally) navigate a trade ship from London to the Far East and back again, turn the man-powered wheel that used to be used to lift crates on and off of ships, and wander through an 18th century dockside neighborhood.

 There are a bunch of first-hand oral histories of East End residents toward the tail end of things.
-You might be eager to get to the gift shop by then by stop and listen to them; they’re worth it.
+You might be eager to get to the gift shop by then, but stop and listen to them; they’re worth it.

-If you’re traveling with kids of different ages you, know that the Docklands has the Mudlarks Gallery, a 5-and-under play space you can use with a free timed ticket that you can book ahead or request when you arrive.
+If you’re traveling with kids of different ages, it’s good to know that the Docklands has the Mudlarks Gallery, a 5-and-under play space you can use with a free timed ticket that you can book ahead or request when you arrive.

 You come up out of the Canary Wharf tube station into Jubilee Park, which is sort of like coming out of the underground and finding yourself in Wonderland.
 It’s small, pretty and whimsical; take some time to appreciate it.